Pine Mountain Settlement School

 PMSS BLACK BOOK was a staff manual written and distributed during the directorship of Glyn Morris, 1931-1942.
 The booklet contained the School’s policies, rules and responsibilities.
 It appears that the term “Black Book” was used beyond Morris’s time.
 An undated letter from H.R.S.
 Benjamin (PMSS Director, 1944-1949), wrote to staff who lost possessions in the Laurel House I fire.
 He refers them to rule #26 in an amended Black Book concerning the safekeeping of personal valuables.

 The Black Book covered how staff members should deal with a wide variety of issues, all the while reminding them to present a respectable appearance to the outside community.
-The Book stressed that this was particularly important since they were living closely together in an isolated location and also amid a culture that was possibly quite different than their own.
+The Book stressed that this was particularly important since they were living closely together in an isolated location and also amid a culture that was possibly quite different from their own.

 Ultimately, the Black Book’s rules and policies were established in order to maintain a pleasant and low-stress environment, a climate in which the achievement of the School’s objectives would be more easily realized.